 When combined with geometric architectural supports, in steel and stone, she shows a contemporary approach to bronze, lifting it off the the plinth and making it appear less monumental and traditional.

-A capable project manager, she is experienced in collaborating with mechanical and structural engineers, to safely install both private and public works of art including the restoration of Thomas Telford for Shropshire County Council , The installation of I Spirit on set of 'Dracula' for the BBC and NetFlix.
+Teresa is a capable project manager, experienced in collaborating with mechanical and structural engineers, to safely install both private and public works of art including the restoration of Thomas Telford for Shropshire County Council , The installation of I Spirit on set of 'Dracula' for the BBC and NetFlix.
 The sculpture of Arthur Finds a Worm for the Blue Peter Garden at Chelsea Flower Show 2022 and The Rootstein Hopkins Parade Ground, Chelsea School of Arts.
 She has a successful track record working with private clients and interior designers in the Midlands and Shropshire, to commission and brief.